-This recipe is part of my review of the Blentec Designer Series blender.
+This recipe for Butternut Squash Soup is part of my review of the Blentec Designer Series blender.
 Click the image below to enter!

 This simple recipe is a perfect example of how the techniques you use can make a world of difference in the finished product.